Arizona Herb Planting Guide: A Visual Guide for Low Desert Herbs

 How to grow Lemon Balm:

-Grows best from seed, cutting, layering, division, or transplant
+- Grows best from transplant

-When to plant lemon balm in Arizona: February – April and October – November
+- When to plant lemon balm in Arizona: February – April and October – November

-Harvest young leaves throughout the season and use fresh.
+- Harvest young leaves throughout the season and use fresh.

-Good to Know: Perennial.
+- Good to Know: Perennial.
 When leaves look spent, cut back to ground to reinvigorate.

 Lemon Grass